 “Ma’am, I would never hurt anyone for the world.”
 He supposed this wasn’t true either.
 “I don’t ask you much…only to not say.
 Not say to Mr. Carter… Because I’ll be leaving, you know, when I’ve got it sorted.”

-And I’ll pay, he’d tried adding, but she said, “No. No, I can’t take money from you!
-But, why would I tell?
+And I’ll pay, he had tried adding, but she said, “No. No, I can’t take money from you!
+But why would I tell?
 I don’t know that it’s got anything to do with me.
 I might tell…”

 Hector sat, on the bed.